 Have you wondered how small businesses reduce their taxes?

-To stop businesses splitting activities so they can slip under the $10 million threshold and gain access to the various tax concessions, the law stipulates that turnover needs to be calculated from the ‘aggregated’ amounts, which basically means annual turnover (gross income, excluding GST) of every ‘connected’ or ‘affiliated’ business.
+The law stipulates that turnover needs to be calculated from the ‘aggregated’ amounts, which basically means the annual turnover (gross income, excluding GST) of every ‘connected’ or ‘affiliated’ business.

 SMALL BUSINESS AND TAX